-29 Spooky Things to Do for Halloween in Salem, Massachusetts (2024)
+29 Spooky Things to Do for Halloween in Salem (2024)

-Last Updated on January 15, 2024 by Kelly
+Last Updated on April 12, 2024 by Kelly

 The ultimate place to spend Halloween is in Salem, Massachusetts.
 The town celebrates Halloween during the entire month of October during their annual Haunted Happenings festival.
 I lived in New England for several years, and I got the chance to visit Salem during Haunted Happenings.
 I’m convinced Salem is the best place to celebrate Halloween!
 The entire town is filled with spooky historical sites, costume parties, and Halloween celebrations.
-In this post, I’ll share 29 things to do in Salem for Halloween
+In this post, I’ll share 29 things to do in Salem for Halloween!

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases.

-About Halloween in Salem, Massachusetts
+About Halloween in Salem

 Salem is known for the 1692 Witch Trials.
 During the Salem Witch Trials, more than 200 people were accused of witchcraft.
 The hysteria led to the deaths of at least 19 people at Gallows Hill.
 The tragedy taught future generations that fear and hysteria can lead to scapegoating of innocent people.
 If you haven’t read the famous play script The Crucible, I highly recommend that you read it ahead of your trip.
 It’s a dramatic re-telling of the Salem witch trials.

 Today, people visit Salem to experience mysticism, magic, hauntings, and witchcraft.
 Salem is worth visiting year-round, and you’ll find all sorts of spooky events any time you visit.
 However, Halloween is truly the best time to visit Salem in all its glory!
-It’s one of the best ways to enjoy fall in New England
+It’s one of the best ways to enjoy fall in New England.

 One of the best ways to explore the city is to book a night tour of Salem.
 Your guide will show you important sites from the Salem Witch Trials, as well as other spooky sites.

-About Haunted Happenings in Salem
+Haunted Happenings

 Haunted Happenings is a month-long festival held in Salem each year.
 There are specific events throughout the month, so be sure to check out the event calendar.
 At the time of this writing, the calendar contains activities such as broom decorating and a magic potion party for children.
 Each year there are annual events scheduled such as the Grand Parade, Haunted Biz Baz Street Fair, and numerous haunted houses.